securesauce/precli/README.rst

     precli -r https://github.com/securesauce/precli

-Run precli against an entire GitHub repository and output the results in markdown format to Gist:
+Run precli against an entire GitHub repository and output the results in markdown format to Gist.
+Note: this requires a GITHUB_TOKEN environment variable set to a valid GitHub token value:

 .. code-block:: console